 For students who have a PPO (Personal Protection Order) against another individual on the College campus, the College recommends that a copy of the PPO be presented to Public Safety for their awareness of the situation.
-The College cannot deny access to a specific program, activity, or class to either party based on the existence of a PPO.
-The College can work with a student attempting to adjust their schedule when a PPO exists.
+The College will work with a student attempting to adjust their schedule when a PPO exists.